Thank you to all those who visited the London Original Print Fair 2019.

 25th-28th April 2019 at The Royal Academy of Arts, London

-The MARA LOPF NOW Prize for Printmaking in the RA Schools
+for printmaking in the RA Schools

-Launched by LOPF in 2014, the LOPF NOW prize is open to all students at the Royal Academy Schools, awarded for a work of art incorporating print.
+Launched by LOPF in 2014, the MARA LOPF NOW prize is open to all students at the Royal Academy Schools, awarded for a work of art incorporating print.
 Since 2016 the prize has been sponsored by the Tim and Belinda Mara Trust.

 We are pleased to offer an exciting programme of talks and events during the Fair,